Skip to main content

 What it’s for

 Mainframes run core systems at most large banks, insurers, governments, and airlines.
 They use a 1970s block-mode terminal, JCL, and EBCDIC fixed-format files.
 Modern tooling expects HTTP, JSON, and UTF-8.
-Hopper bridges that gap.
-Common requests and what Hopper does to satisfy them:
+Common mainframe requests and how Hopper handles them:

 RequestHopper’s actions